 Content such as humour, design and style are all subjective resume components, so be careful here.
 Leave out pictures, quotes, graphs, and columns that make your resume too personal.
 Be consistent with your use of colour, font, size, and style (bolding, italicizing, and underlining).
 Use normal (3/4-1”) margin widths.
 Use fonts between 10 and 12 points.

-This is a critical component to your resume.
+This is a critical component of your resume.
 Keep your career objectives in mind as you craft this document.
-Include any and all information pertaining to your experience, accomplishments and skills that relate to your career goals.
+Include any information about your experience, accomplishments and skills that relate to your career goals.
 Do not include irrelevant information.

 Bold.
 CAPITALIZE.
 Centre or right justify.
 The text you use here can be up to six points larger than the body of your resume.